 Accordingly, the NLG urges the United States to call on the Honduran government to agree to an independent international investigation that leads to the prosecution of both the material and intellectual authors of the murder.
 The appropriate body to carry out such an investigation is the Inter-American Commission on Human Rights, an organ of the Organization of American States whose mission is to promote and protect human rights in the Americas.
-The NLG also urges the U.S. to suspend military assistance and development aid (including direct aid and funds disbursed through multilateral development banks) that supports projects that were undertaken in violation of the right to free, informed consent of the indigenous people whose territory they affect.
-Such suspension should remain in effect until Honduras has shown through concrete actions and results that it respects human rights, protects human rights defenders, and upholds the rule of law.
+The NLG also urges the U.S. to suspend security assistance until Honduras has shown through concrete action and results that it respects human rights, protects human rights defenders, and upholds the rule of law.
+The NLG also calls for the U.S. to permanently end development aid (including direct aid and funds disbursed through multilateral development banks) that supports projects that were undertaken in violation of the right to free, informed consent of the indigenous people whose territory they affect.